Staub v. Proctor Hospital: Statutory provisions and the Cat's Paw Theory

+The 'Cat's Paw' theory originates from a fable attributed to Jean de La Fontaine, in which a monkey dupes a cat into retrieving chestnuts from a fire.
+The cat risks its paw, pulling out the chestnuts, which the monkey then greedily consumes, leaving the cat with nothing but a burnt paw.
+In employment law, this analogy refers to situations where a biased subordinate uses the decision-maker as a pawn to achieve a discriminatory objective, leading to an employment decision that the employer can be held liable for.

 Lower court proceedings

-The case arose when Vincent Staub, the plaintiff, was terminated from his job as a radiology technician at Proctor Hospital in Illinois in April 2004.
+The case stemmed from the 2004 termination of Vincent Staub from his radiology technician position at Proctor Hospital in Illinois.
 Staub was a member of the Army Reserve and was periodically required to take time off of work for training.
 According to Staub, Janice Mulally and Michael Korenchuk, two of Staub's supervisors, were openly hostile towards him and belittled his military obligations.
 In 2004, Korenchuk advised the hospital's vice-president of human resources, Linda Buck, that Staub had broken a rule about remaining in the hospital while not seeing patients, despite the fact that Staub had merely visited the hospital's cafeteria and Staub had left a note for his supervisors explaining his absence after he could not contact them directly.